UmarFaruqk/Web-Solution-With-WordPress/Task.md

 12. After you login in you should see this ![reference image](/Pictures/pic45.PNG) and ![reference image](/Pictures/pic44.PNG)

 ## It Was A Really A Long Ride and I hope You Enjoyed It.
-Don't Hesitate To Ask Me Any Question Where Ever I Get Lost!
+Don't Hesitate To Ask Me Any Question Where Ever You Get Lost!
 THANK YOU